Do Go On - 536 - FedEx Flight 705

 There's no passengers on this thing.

-There's like a few dogs or something underneath?
+There was like a few dogs or something underneath?

 It's just talking to like fadix packages, I guess.